vedph/cadmus-bricks-shell/README.md

 Quick Docker image build (the only purpose of this image is letting testers play with controls in the incubator):

-1. `npm run build-lib`
+1. `npm run build-lib`.
-2. `ng build --configuration production`
+2. ensure to update the version in `app.component.html`, and `ng build --configuration production`.
-3. `docker build . -t vedph2020/cadmus-bricks-app:0.1.1 -t vedph2020/cadmus-bricks-app:latest` (replace with the current version).
+3. `docker build . -t vedph2020/cadmus-bricks-app:0.1.2 -t vedph2020/cadmus-bricks-app:latest` (replace with the current version).

 ## Adding a Brick